• Skip to primary navigation

 Ingredients

-This easy vegan pesto dip or sauce, has just six ingredients plus salt and pepper and misses our group of 5 in 5 sauces.
+This easy vegan pesto dip or sauce has just six ingredients plus salt and pepper.
 See the recipe card for suggested quantities of each.

 Sun Dried Tomato Pesto Ingredients in bowls on a table; each is labeled.